ThePaladin000/FinalProject/README.md

 ## Logging and Error Handling

-This application implements centralized logging and error handling optimized for serverless deployment on Vercel.
+This application uses decentralized error handling with console-based logging optimized for serverless deployment on Vercel.

 ### Architecture